contact@consultdmw.com

 Excel Macro dialog box

 Function procedures show up when you start to create a formula in a worksheet cell.
-Type = and the beginning of your function’s name and the drop-down list will include your functions:
+Type = and the beginning of your function's name and the drop-down list will include your functions.

-All this is assuming that my functions are intended to return values to worksheet cells.
-There’s another reason for creating function procedures and that is to facilitate structured process flow within a complex program.
-This is the subject of the next section.
+There's another reason for creating function procedures and that is to facilitate structured process flow within a complex program — the subject of the next section.

 Procedures and Structured Programming